 Madison County Municipal Court

-Are you facing a misdemeanor charge in Madison County?
-Whether it’s a DUI/OVI offense or a vehicular homicide / vehicular assault, you will probably be going through the Madison County Municipal Court to deal with it.
-On this page, you will find information about the court, their personnel, and the court process.
-You should spend some time learning more about the charges and the court so you have a better idea of what to expect even before you get to the courtroom.
-You should also spend some time learning more about lawyers so you can find someone who is right for your case when hiring an attorney.Contact Information For The Madison County Municipal Court
+On this page, you will find information about the Madison County Municipal Court, including contact information, case types, potential consequences, and the court process.
+On other pages of this website, you will find information about specific types of criminal offenses and traffic offenses.
+You should spend some time learning about the court and the charges so you have a better idea of what to expect before you get to the courtroom.
+You should also spend some time learning more about lawyers so you can find someone who is right for your case if you decide to hire an attorney.

 Address: 1 North Main Street, London, OH 43140